CPPO: Contrastive Perception Policy Optimization for VLM Agents

 \section{Image Perturbation Details}

-Figure~\ref{fig:perturbation} illustrates examples from the training dataset along with two categories of perturbations: information-removing and information-preserving.
 The information-removing perturbations, such as random occlusion and random zoom crop, eliminate key visual details necessary for understanding the image.
-In contrast, the information-preserving perturbations—including color jitter, random perspective, random rotation, and Gaussian blur—modify the image without discarding critical information.
-Table~\ref{tab:aug_parameters} shows the Torchvision parameters selected for each perturbation.
+In contrast, the information-preserving perturbations---including color jitter, random perspective, random rotation, and Gaussian blur---modify the image without discarding critical information.
+Table \ref{tab:aug_parameters} shows the Torchvision parameters selected for each perturbation.
 Samples of information-removing and information-preserving perturbations used in CPPO pipeline are also shown in \cref{fig:perturbation}.